bartventer/gorm-multitenancy/CONTRIBUTING.md

 1. 🍴 Fork the repository and create your branch from `master`.
 2. 📝 If you've added code, add tests.
 Ensure the test suite passes.
 3. 📚 If you've changed APIs, update the documentation.
 4. 🏷️ Use a title that follows the [Conventional Commits](https://www.conventionalcommits.org/) standard.
-Examples: `feat(drivers/postgres): Add support for connection pooling`, `fix(drivers/all): Resolve memory leak issue`.
+Examples: `feat(postgres): Add support for connection pooling`, `fix(drivers/all): Resolve memory leak issue`.
 5. ✉️ Ensure all commit messages also follow the [Conventional Commits](https://www.conventionalcommits.org/) standard.
 6. 🚫 Please do not update the package version manually.
 This is done during the release process.
 7. 🎉 Submit your pull request!